8 Mobile App Engagement Strategies That Retain Users (2026)

 Reminder emails prompt users to maintain habits or complete pending actions.
 A language learning app reminding users about their daily lesson.
 A project management tool alerting team members about approaching deadlines.
 The reminders align with user goals rather than just driving app opens.

-Milestone celebrations recognize significant achievements via email.
+Milestone celebrations recognise significant achievements.
 Completing a course level, maintaining a 30-day streak, or reaching a fitness goal.
 Email provides a medium for richer recognition than in-app notifications.

-Platforms like Trophy automate these emails based on user activity.
-Streaks, achievements, and progress data automatically trigger relevant emails without requiring custom email infrastructure.
+Trophy automates these emails based on live user activity.
+Streaks, achievements, and progress data trigger relevant emails automatically, with delivery timed to each user's local time zone, without requiring custom email infrastructure.

 Lifecycle emails succeed for apps where users accumulate progress over time.
 Learning platforms, fitness apps, productivity tools, and habit trackers all benefit from helping users see their long-term trajectory.